oci-landing-zones/terraform-oci-modules-observability/logging/README.md

 ```
 ## <a name="functioning">Module Functioning</a>

-In this module, log groups and logs are defined using the *logging_configuration* object. **The module supports defining service and custom logs for single resources or for a set of resources within specified compartments**.
+In this module, log groups and logs are defined using the top-level *logging_configuration* variable.
+It contains a set of attributes starting with the prefix *default_* and a set of attributes to define any number of log groups and logs.
+The *default_* attribute values are applied to all log groups and logs, unless overriden at the object level. **The module supports defining service and custom logs for single resources or for a set of resources within specified compartments**.
 For defining logs to single resources, use either *service_logs* or *custom_logs* attributes.
 For defining service logs to a set of resources within specified compartments, use *flow_logs* or *bucket_logs* attributes.

-The top level object *logging_configuration* supports the following attributes:
+**Note**: *log_groups*, *service_logs*, *flow_logs*, *bucket_logs* and *custom_logs* are maps of objects.
+Each object is defined as a key/value pair.
+The key must be unique and not be changed once defined.
+See the [examples](./examples/) folder for sample declarations.

+The *default_* attributes are the following:

 - **default_compartment_id**: (Optional) The default compartment for all resources managed by this module.
 It can be overriden by *compartment_id* attribute in each resource.
 This attribute is overloaded: it can be either a compartment OCID or a reference (a key) to the compartment OCID.
-See [External Dependencies](#extdep).
+See [External Dependencies](#extdep) section.
 - **default_defined_tags**: (Optional) The default defined tags that are applied to all resources managed by this module.
 It can be overriden by *defined_tags* attribute in each resource.
 - **default_freeform_tags**: (Optional) The default freeform tags that are applied to all resources managed by this module.
 It can be overriden by *freeform_tags* attribute in each resource.

+### Defining Log Groups
 - **log_groups**: A map of log groups.
 In OCI, every log must be belong to a log group.
   - **compartment_id**: (Optional) The compartment where the log group is created. *default_compartment_id* is used if undefined.
 This attribute is overloaded: it can be either a compartment OCID or a reference (a key) to the compartment OCID.
-See [External Dependencies](#extdep).
+See [External Dependencies](#extdep) section.
   - **name**: The log group name.
   - **description**: (Optional) The log group description.
 It defaults to log group name if undefined.
   - **defined_tags**: (Optional) The log group defined tags. *default_defined_tags* is used if undefined.
   - **freeform_tags**: (Optional) The log group freeform tags. *default_freeform_tags* is used if undefined.

+### Defining Service Logs
 - **service_logs**: (Optional) A map of service logs. **Use this when defining service logs for single resources**.
 Logs are created in the same compartment as the enclosing log group.
   - **name**: The log name.
   - **log_group_id**: The log group.
 The value should be one of the reference keys defined in *log_groups*.